 This page contains price databases and analysis for Australia Merchant Markets.
 The page demonstrates how you can update Australia merchant prices and illustrates various aspects of the markets.
 There are separate Australia merchant electricity price files for the different regions of Australia.
 As with other merchant markets, I present some discussion of the prices at the bottom of the page.
 The files for the Australia come from websites below.
 The set of Australia merchant power files have techniques to put the data together from separate files listed on the Australia merchant price websites.
 A link for the Australian market is shown below.
+I have not created historic databases (in part because of the difficulty in finding Australia gas prices).
+But if you click on the link below you can find patterns of prices that demonstrate the effect of a lot of solar power.
+The graphs below the links show the prices for Southern Australia.

 The graph below shows negative prices in Southern Australia that was coincident with high solar usage.